How Much Does It Cost to Check a Credit Report in a NYC Rental Application

 Landlords look at tax returns to assess how stable your employment and income have been in the last few years.

-What Kind of Income is a New York Landlord Looking For?
+What Kind of Income Is a New York Landlord Looking For?

-For example, if the monthly rent is $2,000 a month, the applicant needs to show they earn at least $80,000 a year or about $6,670 a month.
+For example, if the monthly rent is $2,000, the applicant must show they earn at least $80,000 a year or about $6,670 a month.

 The first and easiest course of action is to get a guarantor.
 A guarantor is someone who guarantees your lease and will be a responsible party should you not make the rent.